The Big River Watch

 FAQs

 No, you do not need to be an existing volunteer with a local Rivers Trust or NGO.
-This app and experience are open to everyone - you just have to be able to access a river in the UK or Ireland during one of our Big River Watch Weekends.
+This app and experience are open to everyone - you just have to be able to access a river in the UK or Ireland during one of our Big River Watch weeks.

-Yes, while we're interested in getting as many of you involved over our bi-annual Big River Watch Weekends to get a clear snapshot of river health at to points repeated in the year, the app and survey will also remain open to collect data year-round.
+Yes, while we're interested in getting as many of you involved over our bi-annual Big River Watch weeks to get a clear snapshot of river health at to points repeated in the year, the app and survey will also remain open to collect data year-round.
 So, if you run a volunteer group or you're interested in continuing to add information about your local river to the dataset, you can use the app at any time.

 No. You do not need existing experience or knowledge on river health or river environments.
 In fact, we'd love for people who don’t know much about rivers yet to participate too.